clementchadebec/pyraug/README.md

 - [making_your_own_autoencoder.ipynb](https://github.com/clementchadebec/pyraug/tree/main/examples) shows you how to pass your own networks to the models implemented in Pyraug.

 See more details in the [documentation]

+## Troubleshooter

+In case you obtain math errors (nan, values out of distribution support...) try 1) decreasing the learning rate in the `TrainingConfig` class, 2) decreasing `eps_lf` in the `RHVAEConfig`, 3) increasing the temperature `T` i the `RHVAEConfig`.
+See documentation ........... add correct section.

 ## Dealing with issues